aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 - Feedback rating system

 check modules directory for an up to date list of packages
-## Layout & design
+## Layout & Design
-check layouts directory for a list of layouts examples
+check layouts/templates directory for a list of layouts examples

 ##Security